Alwin-Lin/development-debug-androidTest/ctsVerifier/README.md

     * The two gradle fiils only differ in the source path
  3. File > Sync Project With Gradle File should be succsesfull
  4. Now you can use Android Studio IDE to explore the project and [manual run test and attatch debugger](https://github.com/Alwin-Lin/development-debug-androidTest/tree/master/CtsCarTestCases#manual-run-test-and-attatch-debugger).
+    * To manualy atatch debugger, you will need [CTS Verifier](https://source.android.com/compatibility/cts/downloads)APK, building from this project will result in errors.

  # ToDo:
  1. Curently there are around 100 dependecy issues to fix